-- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system.
+- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken this might include a home visit if parents cannot be contacted or if school have concerns. - School may contact police to request a welfare check. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system.